openedx/open-edx-proposals/oeps/oep-0029-arch-near-real-time-theming.rst

 Consequences
 ------------

-It's true that the real time theming systems are valuable and ideal from an admin/maintainer experience standpoint.
+Real time theming systems are valuable and ideal from an admin/maintainer experience standpoint.
 Site administrators will be able to change the look of Open edX without having to write theme code and redeploy their instance.

 References
 ----------